OfflineIMAP/offlineimap/README.md

 OfflineIMAP does not require additional python dependencies beyond python >=2.6 (although python-sqlite is strongly recommended).

-OfflineIMAP is a Free Software project licensed under the GNU General Public License version 2 (or later).
+OfflineIMAP is a Free Software project licensed under the GNU General Public License version 2 (or later) with a special exception that allows the OpenSSL library to be used.
 You can download it for free, and you can modify it.
 In fact, you are encouraged to contribute to OfflineIMAP.

 Documentation
 -------------